-- A) You may be right, but languages require hundreds to thousands of hours of study to reach professional proficiency. - B) But, as a global contender in economy, and occasional target of terrorism, Americans think learning languages is critical to national security. - C) A year after 9/11, college-level enrolments in Arabic almost doubled to over 10,500, and they peaked in 2009 at just under 35,000. - D) But Americans think overcoming foreign language shortfalls is easier said than done, and these gaps cannot be filled overnight. - E) But this happened despite the lockdown due to Covid-19, when they had all the time to start learning a new foreign language.
+A) You may be right, but languages require 64.
+Jim: hundreds to thousands of hours of study to Even though we live in an increasingly \ reach professional proficiency. globalized world, the number of college B) But, as a global contender in economy, and students in the US taking languages is rapidly falling. occasional target of terrorism, Americans ancord Not think learning languages is critical to national Desmond: ne à security.
+D'P. - And what is wrong with that Not everyone C) A year after 9/11, college level enrolments in wants to learn a new language.
+Arabic almost doubled to bver 10,500, and Jim: they peaked in 2009 at just under 35,000.
+D) But Americans think overcoming foreign Desmond: language shortfalls is easier said than done, söylemesi vapmaktan - Wow!
+I didn't think about it that way.
+That and these gaps cannot be filled overnight ha kolay country is really different from the other E) But this happened despite the lockdown due ones, isn't it? to Covid-19, when they had all the time to start learning a new foreign language.
+Jim: Exactly Kessichithe. - It definitely is. ancord ancord ancord ana